-- (c) CE3/MW and CE4/MW are mainly responsible for the planning and implementation of the mega-scale Central-Wanchai Bypass and Island Eastern Corridor Link (CWB) project3.
-The construction of this project commenced in December 2009, and is now progressing in full swing under eight active construction contracts (with a total estimated value of exceeding \$26.2 billion).
-Saving the complexity of the engineering works aside, the likely impact of the works on traffic, water front, Victoria Harbour and environment will require careful monitoring and extensive public consultation, and therefore will demand high level involvement of the two CEs throughout till its completion and commissioning.
-Apart from the CWB project, the two CEs are also responsible for the planning and implementation of the Lin Ma Hang Road widening project, the Hiram's Highway Stage 1 and 2 improvement projects and 23 noise barrier retrofitting projects for existing roads 4. implementation of these projects is however subject to very diverse views of the public given their traffic, engineering, environmental, land and cultural heritage impacts.
+The CWB project consists of a 4.5 km dual three-lane trunk road with 3.7 km in tunnel between Central and North Point, 3 km of approach roads and slip roads, and associated 0.8 km Island Eastern Corridor between Hing Fat Street and Po Leung Kuk Yu Lee Mo Fan Memorial School.
+It is the last missing link of the strategic highway along the north shore of the Hong Kong Island and there is public expectation for its construction of this project commenced in December 2009, and is now progressing in full swing under eight active construction contracts (with a total estimated value of exceeding \$26.2 billion).
+Saving the complexity of the engineering works aside, the likely impact of the works on traffic, the water front, the Victoria Harbour and the environment will require careful monitoring and extensive public consultation, and therefore will demand high level involvement of the two CEs throughout till its completion and commissioning.
+Apart from the CWB project, the two CEs are also responsible for the planning and implementation of the Lin Ma Hang Road widening project, the Hiram's Highway Stage 1 and 2 improvement projects and 23 noise barrier retrofitting projects for existing roads4. implementation of these projects is however subject to very diverse views of the public given their traffic, engineering, environmental, land and cultural heritage impacts.
 Accordingly, the two CEs and their teams have to carefully handle and address public concerns when working out preferred improvement options and consult the public.
-In order to take forward these projects smoothly, the personal and dedicated attention of the two chief professional officers is required and it is therefore not practicable to release CE3/MW and CE4/MW to take up further duties. - (d) CE5/MW is mainly responsible for a number of medium and large scale infrastructure projects.
-In the next five years, CE5/MW will be heavily engaged in the Widening of Castle Peak Road-Castle Peak Bay Section (CPR) project, the Elevated Pedestrian Corridor in Yuen Long Town connecting with Long Ping Station project, the widening of Tsuen Wan Road
+In order to take forward these projects smoothly, the personal and dedicated attention of the two chief professional officers is required and it is therefore not practicable to release CE3/MW and CE4/MW to take up further duties.

+(d) CE5/MW is mainly responsible for a number of medium and large scale infrastructure projects.
+In the next five years, CE5/MW will be heavily engaged in the Widening of Castle Peak Road - Castle Peak Bay Section ("CPR") project, the Elevated Pedestrian Corridor in Yuen Long Town connecting with Long Ping Station project, the widening of Tsuen Wan Road between Tsuen Tsing Interchange and Kwai Tsing Interchange, early completion to help relieve traffic congestion along the Connaught Road/Harcourt Road/Gloucester Road corridor.